Dave Zawatson

-David Francis Zawatson (born April 13, 1966) is a former American football offensive guard in the National Football League.
+David Francis Zawatson (born April 13, 1966) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the California Golden Bears.

 Life

 Zawatson was born in 1966, in Cleveland Ohio.
-He attended the University of California at Berkeley.
+He attended the University of California, Berkeley.
+He was selected in the second round of the 1989 NFL draft by the Chicago Bears with the 54th overall pick.

-He played for the Chicago Bears (1989), the New York Jets (1990), the Miami Dolphins (1991), and the Atlanta Falcons (1992).
+He played for the Bears (1989), New York Jets (1990), Miami Dolphins (1991), and Atlanta Falcons (1992).

 He is currently the district director for PE, recreation and athletics for the Great Neck Public Schools and the coordinator for the Nassau BOCES PE Consortium.

 He is currently married to Panagiota Kanakaki.